daniel-ober/Practice-Meats-Perfect/README.md

 ## Project Description

-BBQ Wars is an Airtable and React build that gives BBQ enthusiasts the ability to share their food scores/notes via a judging 'slip', similar to ones used in competitive BBQ.
+BBQ Wars is an Airtable and React build that gives BBQ enthusiasts the ability to share their food scores/notes via a judging 'slip', similar to a scoring slip you'd use in competitive BBQ.
 From the Home screen, users can view recently judged BBQ or choose to navigate to the "New Slip" form page in the Navigation bar to submit their own scoring slip and image link.

 ## Wireframes